sherry2610/jumper-challenge-solution/backend/README.md

 - JWT_SECRET=
 - ETHERSCAN_API_KEY=

-For your (the reviewer) convenience, I'll be providing the values of these three environment variables by writing them in the NOTES and also by attaching a file call BE-addtional-three-values.txt through the submission form section.
+For your (the reviewer) convenience, I'll be providing the values of these three environment variables by writing them in the NOTES and also by attaching a file call **`BE-addtional-three-values.txt`** through the submission form section.

 Ofcourse you can always generate your own values for these three environment variables and use them as well.
-In that case you only have to make sure of one important thing, which is :
+In that case you only have to make sure of one **important thing**, which is :

 - The value you assign to this SIGN_MESSAGE environment variable should be exactly the same as the `NEXT_PUBLIC_SIGN_MESSAGE` environment variable from the frontend.

+## Folder Structure Brief Explanation :

+Only necessary files and folders are mentioned below with their brief descriptions.

+### ./backend folder structure

+    .
+    ├── .next                           # Compiled files (alternatively `dist`) ├── public                          # some static assets
+    ├── src                             # main src folder
+    │   ├── api                         # for account, session and tokens routers along with their test cases.
+    │   ├── api-docs                    # for OpenAPIDocumentation. (swagger)
+    │   └── common
+    |   |   └── middleware
+    |   |   └── models
+    |   |   └── utils
+    |   ├── index.ts                    # for main entry file of the server.
+    |   ├── server.ts                   # for main Express app initialization, middleware injections and Routes mounting.
+    ├── .env.template                   # for generating .env from it
+    └── README.md                       # info about backend folder